Forgiveness, Women & Oaths

 *see Love-Oneness

 Heart and mind create, words bring power, and the will initiates action!
-Let your actions be in the spirit, and not engendered through lust, for whatever the lust may be.
+Let your actions be in the spirit, and not engendered through lust, for whatever object the lust may be.
 Jesus consistently makes clear the nature of the Way, that it is not about purity rituals, sacrifices, intellectualism, or strict rules.
 The Way is about thought, both heart and mind, emphasizing the attitudes of both.
 It is not only about what you do but also about intent and motive.

-Even from the beginning, God addresses what a person thinks: Eve opens to the temptation, she lusts after the fruit, and she partakes; Cain becomes jealous and thinks murderous thoughts, and he finally carries it out.
+Even from the beginning, God addresses what a person thinks: Eve opens to the temptation, she lusts after the fruit, and she partakes; Cain becomes jealous and thinks murderous thoughts, and he finally carries them out.
 The precision of Jesus’ teachings becomes outlined here, the essence of which focuses on the individual’s thinking.
 Sin crouches by your side (see Cain & Abel) God tells Cain, if you view the world through eyes of lust.
 Jesus imparts a similar message.

 Located at a busy trading center such as Haran, there would have been many opportunities to spread the Word of the One God, Creator of all things and in all things, God of the heaven and the earth, which is what both Sarah and Abraham did teach.
 For decades both were ministers long before Abraham received his guidance to step into Canaan.